rUwminu/shopmy-app/README.md

 Password :
 123456
 <br/>
-Feel free to create new account by tour own!<br/>
+Feel free to create new account by your own!<br/>
 Please don't spam the backend, I massively appeciated